rigelshasani/assembly/README.md

 $ sudo pacman -S nasm      #For Arch, Manjaro, EndeavourOS
 ```

-Example 1:
+##Example 1:

-In my case I used the Manjaro command, and after fixing some pacman -Syu issues, I was good to go.
+In my case I used the Manjaro command, and after fixing some pacman -Syu issues, I was good to go.<br/>

 ```Assembly
 global _start          ;<-- entry point